sclarkstone/milestoneProject2/README.md

 * [material.io]('https://material.io/resources/color/#!/?view.left=1&view.right=1&primary.color=557a95&secondary.color=33691E']) was used to check accessibility of text colours on background colours.
 Also used to find complemetary colours.
 This is where i decided on my 2 shades of blue with white text.
 As the result was that black was not legible on these shades of blue.
 Credit to my mentor Akshat for showing me this resource.

+* OpenWeatherMap API.
+Credit to the provdided walkthroughs at [Fetch the Weather with OpenWeatherMap API and JavaScript]('https://bithacker.dev/fetch-weather-openweathermap-api-javascript') and [openweathermap]('https://openweathermap.org/current') for how to display the API JSON as desired.

 ### Media

 * The photo of the beach was taken by me in Whitby Aug 2021.